Madelene Sagström: First LPGA Tour win

+Contending at majors

 Two weeks after the Olympic golf tournament, Sagström tied the first round lead at the 2021 Women's British Open and eventually finished tied second, one shot behind winner Anna Nordqvist, after scoring a bogey on the final hole.
 After the tournament, she was announced as one of the captain's pick for the 2021 European Solheim Cup team.

-In 2022, Sagström recorded four consecutive top-10 finishes, including T3 at the DIO Implant LA Open and the Cognizant Founders Cup, to rise into the top-30 of the Women's World Golf Rankings for the first time.
-In the 2022 Women's British Open at Muirfield she shot a day-low 65 in round two to share second place with eventual winner Ashleigh Buhai.
+In 2022, Sagström recorded four consecutive top-10 finishes, including a tie for 3rd at the DIO Implant LA Open and the Cognizant Founders Cup.
+After she was runner-up behind Lexi Thompson at the Aramco Team Series – New York, an LET event, she rose into the top-25 in the Women's World Golf Rankings for the first time..

+At the 2022 Women's British Open at Muirfield she shot a day-low 65 in round two to share second place with eventual winner Ashleigh Buhai.
 Sagström finished the tournament in shared fourth place, 3 strokes behind Buhai, after a final-hole bogey.

 In 2024, Sagström led by one shot over Rose Zhang with 18 holes to play at the Cognizant Founders Cup.
 The tournament turned into a two-player duel, which Zhang ultimately won by two strokes after birdieing 4 of the last 5 holes.
-The next closest player, Gabriela Ruffels, were 13 shots behind Sagström.
+The next closest player, Gabriela Ruffels, was 13 shots behind Sagström.
 With the finish, Sagström surpassed the $4 million mark in career earnings and climbed to 109th on the LPGA all-time money list.

+Second LPGA Tour win

+Sagström won the 2025 T-Mobile Match Play, after beating Lauren Coughlin 1 up in the final.

+She turned heads when she played in the 2026 U.S. Women's Open while seven months pregnant.
+After appearing in 35 straight majors, she had to sit out the next one, the 2026 Women's PGA Championship.